 The discussion between Douglas Murray, Esther Riley (who is unapologetically Christian) with Justin Brierley is linked in its entirety below of you are interested:

 Postscript: I will add this postscript.
 The radical love and forgiveness that is uniquely Christian in construct, is not merely an ethical principal.
 It demonstrated by Jesus, who Christians believe was the exact embodiment of God, the Creator of the universe, in human form.
 Jesus shows us that God is, in His very nature, love, and invites us into relationship with Him.

 Let me provide one more example of the radical expression of love.
 This one is involves a woman who I have heard speak personally.
 Her name is Jeanne Bishop.
 I will link to a Ted Talk below for her story.

 She is a former prosecuting attorney who worked out of the Cook County State’s Attorney Office.
 Her sister, who was pregnant, and her brother-in-law were murdered in their own home when they walked in on an intruder.

 It was a violent and senseless crime committed by a young high school student who entered the home with a glass cutter and sat, waiting for his victims to show up.
-He handcuffed Jeanne’s brother-in-law, and shot him point blank while her sister, Nancy, watched, in the head despite pleas to give him money to leave.
+He handcuffed Jeanne’s brother-in-law, and shot him point blank in the head while his wife, Nancy, watched, despite pleas to give him money to leave.
 Then he shot Nancy in the stomach and left her to bleed to death on the basement floor with her lifeless baby inside her.
 (See Jeanne Bishop recalls sister’s Winnetka murder 25 years later)